sidorsett/brazostweaker/README.md

 Tool for undervolting and underclocking AMD Brazos platform (Zacate E-350, E-450 / Ontario C-50, C-60, C-70, E2-1800) APU's under Windows 7 (XP/Vista).
 By using it, you can achieve longer batterylife (lower power consumption) as well as lower processor temperatures.

+Original version of the tool hosted at [Google Code](https://code.google.com/archive/p/brazostweaker/) has been created Martin Kinkelin and Sven Wittek.
+Compared to the original version, this successor improves NorthBridge undervolting capabilities of the tool:
+- The original version of the tool had an error in its service implementation.
+Unlike the frontend application, the service missed to set up all necessary CPU registers, which prevented NB VID settings from taking effect after startup or resume.
+This had effect on both NBP1 as well as NBP0 states.
+- The original version of the tool as well as original BIOS implementations incorrectly applied voltage settings of NB P1 state, which effectively made NBP1 to inherit NBP0 VID.

+The improved version available here is fully inline with BKDG (BIOS and Kernel Developer's Guide) for AMD Family 14h, but is tested only on E-350 APU.
+Considering that all other APUs listed above belong to the same CPU family 14h, the improvements are expected to work on the rest of them as well.
+Notice that the original version could allow you to go very low with undervolting NBP1 state, because in reality it was faky.
+Using the same NBP1 settings with the new version may cause your system to crash.
+Basically, you need to find out valid NBP1 voltage settings as described below from scratch.
+To confirm improvements over the original settings you can compare tempeartures of your system against setup with the original tool (this is actually how I reverse engineered APU behavior myself).
+Don't forget to fix fan speed for the duration of your temperature tests.

 ## Installation ##
 To use the tool and it's built-in service, you need to obviously install the given files from the Download section.
 It could be, that you need to download and install Microsofts .NET Framework 4 upfront, but only in case, it can't be found.
 If you already have a previous version of the BrazosTweaker (OntarioTweaker or PhenomMsrTweaker) installed, I strongly suggest to uninstall it first.